AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

-\item \textit{Comparative Divergence from the case documents:} We find the KL-Divergence (KLD) of both summaries from the case documents and analyze the paired performance of the two systems at the instance level using \textit{Pairformance} (Sec. \ref{subsec:statistical}).
-Table \ref{tab:KL-divergence} shows that the mean divergence of TEG summaries is smaller for all, barring CivilSum and Australian datasets.
-Note that divergence is a negative trait, and a lower score for TEG summaries is favorable.
-Recall from Sec. \ref{subsec:statistical} that the estimated strength of system $T$ ($\hat\lambda_T$) expresses the probability of an instance having a better score for transformed extractive summaries obtained from system $T$.
-The estimated strength of system $T$, shown in the table is higher\footnote{Since the estimated strengths of the two systems are probabilities (Eq. \ref{eq:BT-model}), $\hat\lambda_O + \hat\lambda_T = 1$.
-Thus, a value $> 0.5$ is interpreted as higher strength.} for all, but the two datasets.
-This implies that the TEG summaries for most datasets are lexically closer to the case documents.
+\item \textit{Comparative Divergence from the case documents:} We find the KL-Divergence (KLD) of both summaries from the case documents and analyze the paired performance of the two systems at the instance level using BT model (Section \ref{subsec:statistical}).
+Table~\ref{tab:KL-divergence} shows that the mean divergence of TES summaries is smaller for all, barring CivilSum and Australian datasets.
+Note that divergence is a negative trait, and a lower score for TES summaries is favorable.
+The estimated strength of system $T$, shown in the table is higher for all, except the two datasets.
+This implies that the TES summaries for most datasets are lexically closer to the case documents.
 The Australian and CivilSum datasets, the OAG summaries of which have similar pathology, exhibit similar patterns of higher strength for system $O$.

 Figure \ref{fig:kld-cit-civilsum} shows the contour plots of the joint density of KLD scores of the two systems for IN-Jud-Cit and CivilSum datasets, which exhibit extreme latent strengths of system \textit{T} in this experiment.
 More mass is concentrated in the lower region for the IN-Jud-Cit dataset, which means that there are more instances for which the divergence of OAG summaries from the case documents is higher.
 System $T$ scores lower (better) for approximately $88\%$ instances as suggested by $\hat\lambda_T$ in Table \ref{tab:KL-divergence}.
 The inset table shows that both mean and median divergence are lower for system $T$ for this dataset.
 On the other hand, more mass is concentrated in the upper region for CivilSum summaries, indicating that the extractive summaries of system $T$ demonstrate higher divergence with respect to case documents and differ more from the original summary at lexical level.
-The mean and median KLD scores are lower for system $O$, according it more strength for CivilSum dataset. \end{enumerate}
+The mean and median KLD scores are lower for system $O$, indicating higher strength for CivilSum dataset. \end{enumerate}